 The Royal Official would have known very little about Jesus.
 But word had got around in Galilee, from locals who had gone to the feast in Jerusalem, that a person by the name of Jesus had performed miracles.

-Apparently these stories had reached the palace, and when the Royal Official heard that Jesus was in Cana, he left his home in Capernaum and travelled the 20 miles to ask if Jesus would come to his home and heal his son.
+Apparently, these stories had reached the palace, and when the Royal Official heard that Jesus was in Cana, he left his home in Capernaum and traveled the 20 miles to ask if Jesus would come to his home and heal his son.